mariorecinos/swarm-ci-cd-demo/README.md

-This is the Swarm app backend REST API.
+This is the Swarm app backend REST API, a Spring Web application.

 Requirements: